 For meiofauna and macrofauna, R was defined as the sum of maintenance respiration (biomass-specific respiration, MR) and growth respiration (associated with growth processes, e.g., synthesis of new structures in growth, GR).
 The maintenance respiration was taken proportional to 1% at 20℃ of the biomass per day (Fenchel, 1982; Nielsen et al., 1995), and then corrected with a temperature correction factor: Tlim, which could be calculated as,

-Tlim = Q10* expT-2010 eq.7,
+Tlim = Q10∙ expT-2010 eq.7,

 where Q10 = 2, T was the bottom water temperature for each site.
 Q10 is a measure of temperature dependence based on the process or reaction.
 For most biological systems, this value is ~2 to 3.
 Therefore, the relationships of respiration could be expressed as:

-MR=0.01*Tlim*Stock (eq.8),
+MR=0.01∙Tlim∙Stock (eq.8),